franzinc/nfs/README.md

 Changes in this section will appear in the next release of Allegro NFS.

+* Fix: handle "tcp connection reset" errors, which previously made the server die and require manual restart.
+They are now ignored.

+* For silent installs (/S given to installer) do not start the configuration program at the end.

 ### Version 6.1 [21 Jul, 2016]

 * Log possible conflicting NFS server running if an existing (aka